-** Weekly eligible income (£) – all income received by the applicant and any partner, excluding any income detailed in the income disregards detailed below.
++ Weekly eligible income; all income received by the applicant and any partner, excluding any income detailed in the income disregards listed below.

-The following benefits are disregarded in full when working out a customer's weekly eligible income:
+The following benefits are disregarded in full when working out a customer and their partner's total weekly eligible income:

 - Armed Forces Independence Payment